newbielinuxuser/newsapi/readme.md

 - Only fetching all categories from 3 countries, add more countries at app/Console/Command/GetArticles.php @ line 46
 - Working on Dockerfile for ease of deployment

 Done!
-You may now view the websites at http://your-server-ip/
+You may now view the website application at http://your-server-ip/ and the specific assessment given at http://your-server-ip/assessment